hololinked-dev/.github/profile/README.md

 [Website](https://hololinked.dev)

 [![Discord](https://img.shields.io/discord/1265289049783140464?label=Discord%20Members&logo=discord)](https://discord.com/invite/kEz87zqQXh)
-(which is mostly empty) <br>
+<a id="monthly-meetings"></a>

-Monthly meetings are held on first wednesday of every month at 1600hrs until 1700hrs German time (CET).
-In these meetings, I will be discussing the project, its future, technical ideas, issue planning, assignment and review etc.
+Monthly meetings are held on the first Wednesday of every month at 1600hrs until 1700hrs German time (CET).
+In these meetings, I will be discussing the project, its future, technical ideas, issue planning-assignment-review etc.
 Any other discussions or Q&A happen on following wednesdays every week at 1700hrs German time (CET) and 0900hrs German time alternatively for approx 1hr duration.
 Feel free to join the meetings, there is no any real participation from community as of time being and I am trying to kick-start it.
 Link to meeting in discord group or send email to admin@hololinked.dev.